JEB's Duro Custom Fountain Pen - in Brown Ice Acrylic.

 About the Name:

-I made this pen in homage to the Conway Stewart Duro, so it was only fitting that I borrow the name.
-Conway Stewart (CS) went out of business in October 2014.
-If you're not familiar with the company and their pens, they were a British high-end pen company with close to two dozen different pen styles to their name.
-Their biggest claim to fame was that "they made the pens for the Queen".
-A little side trivia I found out was that the name "Conway Stewart" wasn't from the name of the founder of the company, but was believed to be derived from a popular vaudeville act of the day.
+I made the JEB's Duro in homage to the Conway Stewart Duro, so I thought it was only fitting to borrow the name.
+The Conway Stewart Pen Company was located in England and closed their business in October 2014.
+If you're not familiar with the company and their pens, they were a British company with close to two dozen different pen styles to their name.
+One of their tag lines was "they made the pens for the Queen".
+As a little side trivia, according to wikipedia.com, contrary to what many may believe,the name "Conway Stewart" did NOT come from the name of the founder of the company, but rather it was believed to be derived from a popular vaudeville act of the day.

 One of those LE's was called the "Tiffany Duro".
 It had an all black cap, black section, black barrel threads and blind cap, with only the center section of the barrel made from the featured "Tiffany" material.
 In this case the "Tiffany" was the name of a Casein material pattern.
 So named because the pattern is reminiscent of Tiffany glass.
 "Casein" is a type of material, which is a an early form of plastic-like material made from milk curd.
 The COLOR for this one was called YELLOW Tiffany.
 The supplier also has PLUM Tiffany, but couldn't find any CS pens made from it.
 The Plum has the same distinct Tiffany glass pattern, but has purple and white streaks with light blue highlights.